 When it comes to lawsuits, the legal system often sees cases that redefine creativity and audacity.
 While many legal battles address significant disputes, others leave us shaking our heads in disbelief.
-These frivolous lawsuits, often initiated with questionable intent or logic, highlight the lighter, sometimes bizarre side of the judicial system.
+These frivolous lawsuits, initiated with questionable intent or logic, highlight the lighter, sometimes bizarre side of the judicial system.

 What Are Frivolous Lawsuits?